 Each degree-seeking student at UNC Asheville is assigned an advisor to help with course scheduling, major selection, career planning and personal concerns.
-Advisors for students who have not chosen a major are assigned by the Office of Advising and Registration Services.
+Advisors for students who have not chosen a major are assigned by the Advising and Learning Support Center.
 When a student declares an academic major, the chair of the department assigns the student an advisor from within the department.
 Students usually declare a major during their sophomore year.

 The advisor-advisee relationship plays an important part in a student's academic success.
 UNC Asheville's advising program is the primary source of assistance for student decision making.
 Advisors take a special interest in the academic, social and personal welfare of their advisees.
-The Office of Advising and Registration Services also supports all advisors in their endeavors with advisees.
+The Advising and Learning Support Center also supports all advisors in their endeavors with advisees.